lmaurits/BEASTling/docs/tutorial.rst

            rate_variation=True
     --- ie_vocabulary.conf

 BEAST will now infer some extra parameters, and we'd like to know what they are.
 By default, these will not be logged, because the logfiles can become very large, eating up lots of disk space, and in some cases we may not be too interested.
-We can switch logging on by adding an admin section and setting the ``log_params`` option to True.
+We can switch logging on by adding an admin section and setting the ``log_params`` option to ``True``.

     ::

            [admin]
+           basename=ie_vocabulary
            log_params=True
-           [mcmc]
+           [MCMC]
            chainlength=2000000
            [model ie_vocabulary]
            model=covarion